 The Worker Wellbeing Lab is a feminist research lab

 We welcome everybody who values and works for diversity and belonging in workplaces.
-We need every smart and brilliant scholar to help reach our vision.
+We need every smart and brilliant scholar to help reach our vision and to support marginalized communities.

 Our vision is

-smashing the heteropatriarchy, racism, social inequality and xenophobia in organizations.
+smashing the heteropatriarchy, racism, ableism, xenophobia and social inequality in organizations.

 Our mission is